meshtastic/firmware/docs/software/nrf52-TODO.md

 - use "variants" to get all gpio bindings
 - plug in correct variants for the real board
 - Use the PMU driver on real hardware
-- add a NEMA based GPS driver to test GPS
 - Use new radio driver on real hardware
 - Use UC1701 LCD driver on real hardware.
 Still need to create at startup and probe on SPI
 - test the LEDs